 5. Can I wear shoes on the bus?

 Shoes are not allowed on sleeper buses, so you must store them in a plastic bag.
 Instead, you should wear slippers, so it’s easier to get on and off the bus.
 Many bus operators provide slippers at the stops as well.

 6. Does a sleeper bus have a place to charge the battery?

 With high-end bus brands, you can find a USB port to charge phones and electronic devices in your cabin.
 Parameters are usually 5V – 1A or 5V – 2.1A.

 7. Does the sleeper bus have an electrical outlet?

 There is no electrical outlet on the bed car to ensure safety, only a USB socket for you to charge the battery.

 8. Does the sleeper bus have wifi?

 Some bus operators provide free wifi for guests during the journey.
 You can use wifi to surf the web, watch movies, play games.
-However, because there are dozens of people accessing it at the same time, it sometimes loads a bit slow.
+However, because dozens of people are accessing it simultaneously, it sometimes loads a bit slow.